itk-dev-rpa/OpenPostbud/README.md

 OpenPostbud uses SQLite and it creates an SQLite database in the current working directory called `database.db`.

 Some sensitive columns in the database are encrypted using AES.

+## Authentication

+The OpenPostbud web app uses Microsoft OIDC to authenticate users.
+This needs to be set up in the Microsoft Entra.

+Admins can use the CLI command `OpenPostbud admin_access` to get a single-use login URL.